 The main food groups are:

-- Fruits and vegetables - aim for five portions a day and choose a variety from fresh, frozen, canned (without sugar or salt) dried and pure fruit juice (choose only one portion of juice daily).
+Aim for five portions a day and choose a variety from fresh, frozen, canned (without sugar or salt) dried and pure fruit juice (choose only one portion of juice daily).

 Eating to keep your blood sugar levels stable in pregnancy